rsalmond/TIL/five dollar words.md

 Apodictic: clearly established, beyond dispute.

+Bulwark: strong support or protection, wall-like structure raised for defense.

 Diurnal: daily.

 Efferent: conveying away from the center.

 Effete: no longer fertile, having lost vitality, marked by weakness or decadence.

-Eschatology: theological views on the end of the world.
+Eschatology: theological views on death, judgement, the destiny of the soul, and the end of the world.

 Exegesis: critical explanation or interpretation of a text.

 Exhortatory: strongly encouraging or persuading.

+Extramundane: outside or beyond the physical world.

 Ex nihilo: from nothing.

 Immanent: inherent.
 Or: within the limits of possible experience or knowledge (opposite of transcendent).

+Intransigent: unwilling to change one's mind.

 Itinerant: someone who alternates between travel/wandering and work.